-Whether you are seeking to have varicose veins treated because of cosmetic or medical reasons, the Cavanagh Heart Center provides the newest and most effective treatments.
+Whether you are seeking to have varicose veins treated because of cosmetic or medical reasons, Cavanagh Heart Center provides the newest and most effective treatments.

 What are varicose veins?